FAQ

 On October 10, 2010, Curaçao and Sint Maarten became autonomous countries within the Kingdom of the Netherlands, and formed a monetary union with a shared central bank and a new currency.
 In the “Regeling Gemeenschappelijk Geldstelsel Curaçao en Sint Maarten” that regulates the currency of the monetary union of Curaçao and Sint Maarten, it is stipulated that the Caribbean guilder will replace the Netherlands-Antillean guilder (NAf.).

-The Caribbean guilder will enter into circulation on March 31, 2025
+The Caribbean guilder is legal tender as of March 31, 2025

-What will be the exchange rate of the Caribbean guilder to the U.S. dollar?
+What is the exchange rate of the Caribbean guilder to the U.S. dollar?

-Like the Netherlands-Antillean guilder, the Caribbean guilder will be legally pegged to the U.S. dollar at an exchange rate of US$1 = 1.79.
+Like the Netherlands-Antillean guilder, the Caribbean guilder is legally pegged to the U.S. dollar at a fixed exchange rate of US$1 = 1.79.

 What is the exchange rate between the Netherlands-Antillean guilder and the Caribbean guilder?